MrDakness/Battle-Squad/What We Need To Do.md

-# SquadSoldiers
+# Battle Squad
-Things to do to Squad Soldiers
+Things to do to Battle Squad

-Change Name.
-Squad Soldiers is to cringey.
+Battle Squad

 Player: